Last Updated on November 2, 2022 by Rei Garnet

-Should you panic if your rabbit ate a little bit of candlenuts?
+Should you panic if your rabbit eats a little bit of candlenuts?

-You can also call The Poison Control Hotlines if you suspect or are worried that your rabbit is experiencing intoxication.
+You can also call the poison control hotline if you suspect or are worried that your rabbit is experiencing intoxication.

 What to do if your rabbit ate candlenuts?

-If you suspect or are worried that your rabbit might be suffering from aflatoxin poisoning, call your veterinarian or your animal poison control hotlines.
+If you suspect or are worried that your rabbit might be suffering from aflatoxin poisoning, call your veterinarian or your animal poison control hotline.